ObaidQatan/cool-prompts/README.md

 # cool-prompts
-Stock of prompts that actually works.
+Stock of prompts that actually work.
 ## Being documented...